Six inheritance tax myths debunked

 Take a look at our article on how to reduce your IHT bill by gifting.

-IHT only applies to property
+Myth 4: Inheritance tax only applies to property

 There is a preconception that IHT only applies to property, and while a house may make up a significant portion of the total tax liability, almost every asset within an estate is liable.

-Birkett’s Hunt says; “IHT applies to almost every asset with the available exemptions being very limited.
-By way of two examples of how niche most of the outright exemptions are, medals awarded for “valour or gallant conduct” are outside of the scope of IHT, as are war savings certificates.”
+Birketts’ Hunt says: “IHT applies to almost every asset with the available exemptions being very limited.
+By way of two examples of how niche most of the outright exemptions are, medals awarded for ‘valour or gallant conduct’ are outside of the scope of IHT, as are war savings certificates.”

 If you live in the UK and are domiciled here your entire estate worldwide is potentially taxable on your death regardless of where it is situated.

-Nigel May, tax partner at Gravita says this includes holiday homes, foreign investments, and foreign bank accounts.
+Nigel May, tax partner at Gravita, says this includes holiday homes, foreign investments, and foreign bank accounts.

 “The fact that there is a liability to death duties in another country does not mean that you have no liability to UK tax, although normally there is a ‘pecking order’ between countries.
 For example, if there is a liability to tax in Spain on a holiday home situated there, you will be given credit for the Spanish tax paid, so that you don’t pay tax twice.
 The rules are different for individuals not domiciled in the UK,” he adds.

-Everyone will pay some form of IHT
+Myth 6: Everyone will pay some form of inheritance tax

 With that in mind, we’ve pulled together four strategies you can use to try and lower your IHT liability.

-- Make full use of any allowances
+Make full use of any inheritance tax allowances

 The current IHT system allows up to £175,000 of the family home to be passed on tax-free, which is effectively doubled to £350,000 when combined with the allowance of a spouse or civil partner.
-On top of this, the £325,000 standard nil-rate band is available, meaning it is possible to pass on £1m IHT free as a couple.
+On top of this, the £325,000 standard nil-rate band is available, meaning it is possible to pass on £1 million IHT free as a couple.

-- Gift wisely
+Gift wisely

 Gifting is one of the most common ways people avoid IHT bills, owing to the number of concessions and freebies available.
+By doing so you can reduce the amount of wealth in your estate and therefore reduce the tax liability too.

-- Consider a transfer
+Consider a transfer

 Large gifts, including property, are classed as Potentially Exempt Transfers (PETs) or Chargeable Lifetime Transfers (CLTs), and their value will not be counted as part of the estate upon death, assuming the person who makes the gift lives for a further seven years.